rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0805_SQL/README.md

 Open a command window to execute **psql**.
 On Windows you can run `cmd` or open the *Anaconda Powershell Prompt* (if Anaconda is installed).
 On Linux or Mac OS just open a terminal window.

 **Change to the subdirectory with the SQL scripts**, i.e [./sql_scripts/](./sql_scripts/).
 The SQL scripts have the extension \*.sql.
-Read the code in the scripts.
+<br>Read the code in the scripts.
 Open the scripts in your favorite editor.

 **Change and remember the passwords in the SQL script** creating the users: [./sql_scripts/010_create_users_for_env_db_V001.sql](./sql_scripts/010_create_users_for_env_db_V001.sql)